Catherine supports families’ legacies by enabling their family office operations and governance to be scalable and aligned with a long-term view.

 4. Services & talent access

-Switzerland’s education system is highly regarded for its emphasis on practical skills and vocational training.
-This results in a workforce that is not only well-educated but also highly skilled in areas relevant to the financial services sector, such as finance, law, and wealth management.
-This pool of talent ensures that family offices in Switzerland can easily find professionals with the expertise needed to manage their complex wealth structures.
+Switzerland’s education system is internationally recognised for its dual emphasis on academic excellence and vocational training.
+This approach produces a workforce that is both highly educated and practically skilled—particularly in fields critical to the financial services sector, including finance, law, and wealth management.

 5 Culture & lifestyle considerations